How do I Read a Summary of Benefits and Coverage?

 - Plan name

-- Who’s covered (individual or family)
+- Who’s covered (individual vs. family)

 - Plan type (HMO, PPO, EPO, POS, etc.)